-Note also that such a simple setup gives access to all nuclei in the region 10.9 - 12.1 MHz, i.e. 13C, 27Al, 23Na and 129Xe.
-It is a priori useable on every benchtop spectrometer, as they are commonly based on a Halbach magnet for the static magnetic field and a solenoid for the rf coil, which principal axis is colinear to the NMR tube and the magnet aperture.
+Note also that such a simple setup gives access to all nuclei in the region 10.9-12.1 MHz, i.e., C, Al, Na and Xe.
+It is a priori useable on every benchtop spectrometer, as they are commonly based on a Halbach magnet for the static magnetic field and a solenoid for the rf coil, whose principal axis is colinear to the NMR tube and the magnet aperture.
 Creating a inductive coupling with this arrangement is therefore an easy task.